jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (i) vary the agreement or any collateral arrangement as specified in the order and, if the court thinks fit, declare the agreement or arrangement to have had effect as so varied on and after a date before the order was made, as specified in the order:
     (ii) cancel the agreement and, if the court thinks fit, declare the cancellation to have had effect on and after a date before the order was made, as specified in the order:
     (iii) require A to take any action the court thinks fit to reinstate the parties as near as may be possible to their former positions:
-  (c) restrain the exercise of rights attaching to financial products, or the exercise of relevant interests, or declare an exercise of those rights or relevant interests to be void and of no effect:
+  (c) restrain the exercise of rights attaching to financial advice products, or the exercise of relevant interests, or declare an exercise of those rights or relevant interests to be void and of no effect:
   (d) restrain the issue or transfer of financial products or restrain any distribution due in relation to financial products:
-  (e) restrain the acquisition or disposal of financial products or of relevant interests, or restrain the registration of any transfer of that kind:
+  (e) restrain the acquisition or disposal of financial advice products or of relevant interests, or restrain the registration of any transfer of that kind:
   (f) direct the disposal of financial products or of relevant interests (including the person or class of persons to which the products or interests must, or must not, be disposed of) and direct the payment of the proceeds of any disposal:
   (g) require financial products to be forfeited and require the issuer to cancel the forfeited financial products:
   (h) cancel an agreement for the acquisition or disposal of financial products or relevant interests.